LiteCache: A Query Similarity-Driven, GPU-Centric KVCache Subsystem for Efficient LLM Inference: Related Work

-The KVCache is a major memory bottleneck in LLM inference, there are two main categories of approaches that attempt to address this problem:

-\para{KVCache offloading} is a class of approaches aimed at enhancing the system’s \textit{scale-up} capability.
-Systems adopting this approach offload the KVCache to CPU memory to relieve GPU memory pressure, but focus on different optimization directions.
-Systems like InfLLM~\cite{xiao2024infllm}, MagicPiG~\cite{chen2025magicpig} and ShadowKV~\cite{sun2024shadowkv} focus on improving \topk attention algorithms rather than addressing system-level challenges.
+\para{KVCache offloading.} InfLLM~\cite{xiao2024infllm}, MagicPiG~\cite{chen2025magicpig} and ShadowKV~\cite{sun2024shadowkv} focus on improving \topk attention algorithms rather than addressing system-level challenges.
 PQCache~\cite{zhang2025pqcache} and RetroInfer~\cite{chen2025retroinfer} mitigate PCIe transfer volumes through GPU caching, yet they fail to account for the cache management overhead incurred by the CPU.
 Prefetching approaches, including FlexGen~\cite{sheng2023flexgen} and InfiniGen~\cite{lee2024infinigen}, help alleviate PCIe data transfer latency but face limitations in handling large-scale tasks or entail performance trade-offs.
 Overall, these methods tend to overlook CPU-side burdens and complexity of implementation.

-\para{Distributed KVCache} partitions a model’s KVCache across multiple GPUs, thereby providing the system with \textit{scale-out} capability.
-Tensor parallelism~\cite{megatron-lm,tensor-parallel,10.5555/3737916.3739916} partitions KVCache by attention heads, pipeline parallelism~\cite{10.5555/3454287.3454297,megatron-lm,pipeline-parallel,10.1145/3458817.3476209} by layers, and sequence parallelism~\cite{li-etal-2023-sequence,liu2024ringattention,10.1145/3694715.3695948} by tokens, with each GPU storing only its shard.
-All these methods trade distributed communication for reduced GPU memory usage and are orthogonal to scale-up approaches such as \sysname.
+Unlike these, Mooncake~\cite{qin2025mooncake}, LMCache~\cite{cheng2025lmcache} and CachedAttention~\cite{gao2024cost} optimize only the prefill stage by leveraging distributed or hybrid memory, and are therefore orthogonal to our work.

+\para{Kernel launch optimization techniques} have been extensively studied to improve GPU execution efficiency by reducing CPU-side scheduling and launch overhead~\cite{dao2024flashattention, fusion, cuda-graph, compile-time}.
+Kernel fusion~\cite{dao2024flashattention, fusion} reduces kernel launch overhead by merging multiple fine-grained GPU operations into a single kernel, allowing intermediate data to be reused in registers or shared memory and reducing redundant global memory accesses.
+CUDA Graph~\cite{cuda-graph} further mitigates CPU-side scheduling overhead by replaying static GPU execution graphs, amortizing kernel launch costs across iterations.
+Prior work has shown the effectiveness of CUDA Graph for LLM inference during the decoding phase, where involves many short-lived kernels with low compute intensity~\cite{sglang-cuda-graph, vllm-cuda-graph}.
+As GPU architectures evolve from A100 to H100 and B200, GPU compute and memory throughput scale far faster than CPU-side scheduling.
+This widening gap further motivates the use of CUDA Graph execution to mitigate CPU-induced bottlenecks.